harlansr/harlanbot/README.md

 # HarlanBOT

-Create your own custom chatbot, HarlanBOT is a Python module designed for creating AI-based chatbots.
+HarlanBOT is a Python module designed for creating AI-based chatbots.
 This module utilizes various natural language processing (NLP) and deep learning technologies to enable the bot to learn from conversations and provide relevant responses based on user input.

 ## Features

 - **Easy Customization**: Easily add, modify, or remove intents and responses in the JSON file.
 - **Train the ChatBot**: Train the chatbot using data from a JSON file containing intents and responses.
 - **Real-time Interaction**: The chatbot can respond in real-time based on user input.
-- **Integration with TensorFlow and TFLearn**: Uses TensorFlow and TFLearn to train the chatbot’s deep learning model.

 ## Installation